 In 2016 the Watershed Protection Program initiated a program to identify and record GPS coordinates of agricultural subsurface drain tile outlets throughout the Watershed.
 Watershed Inspectors are surveying every watercourse, road ditch, swale, grassed waterway, etc., that border agricultural fields.
 Outlet locations and observations noted within drainage ways such as erosion of embankments, excessive algae growth and foam which may be a result of subsurface discharges will be conveyed to the SLWAP for further analysis and possible modifications of Whole Farm Plans.
-Due to the limited time that can be allocated to the inventory, and the significant amount of land area to be covered (approximately 28 square miles of land use coverage in the watershed is agricultural) surveying all of the conveyances bordering farm land will extend over several years.
-As of 2021, Watershed Inspectors have located and logged coordinates for 200 drain tile outlets.
-Approximately 70% of the Watershed has been surveyed.
+Due to the limited time that can be allocated to the inventory, and the significant amount of land area to be covered (approximately 28 square miles of land use coverage in the watershed is agricultural) surveying all conveyances bordering farmland has extended over several years.
+In 2022, Watershed Inspectors completed the survey, logging a total of 227 drain tile outlet locations.